JNavith/tailwindcss-theme-variants/README.md

             dark: {
                 css: {
-                    // These colors were chosen with gray-900 presumed to be the background color
+                    // These colors were chosen with gray-900 presumed
+                    // to be the page's background color
                     color: theme("colors.gray.200"),

                     "a": {